by Tony Vidler

 The trend is not changing….many consumers have simple needs and will go for simple solutions.
 Preferably cheap and fast.

-Smart advisers will focus on those parts of market where quality counts, and consumer expectations are high, and where there is complexity and confusion.
+Smart advisers won’t try to compete in those spaces, or for those needs.
+They will focus on those parts of market where quality counts, and consumer expectations are high, and where there is complexity and confusion.

 Sure, those consumers are tougher task masters and often demanding and intensive to work with.
 But they know what they need help with, they are willing to pay for it, and they value the advice component.
 THAT is where the real value is for the advice profession.